keymetrics/doc-pm2/en/plus/guide/server-apps-overview.md

 ![server overview](https://cdn.jsdelivr.net/gh/keymetrics/branding/screenshots/plus/overview/server_overview.png)

-This view is breakdown by server, in the following example we have one server with 7 applications :
+This view is breakdown by server, in the following example we have one server with 7 applications:

 ![detailed example]({{ site.baseurl }}{% link img/plus/server.png %})